codacy/docs/docs/release-notes/self-hosted/self-hosted-v4.4.0.md

 ## Bug fixes

 -   Fixed an issue that caused a redirect to different repository settings when enabling the GitHub integration for a repository.
 (CY-5056)
+-   Fixed an issue that blocked re-analyzing commits made by non-authors on Codacy Self-hosted.
+(CY-5012)
 -   Fixed an issue that caused the error `Failed to analyze file` when CodeNarc identified issues using code patterns that had no associated message.
 (CY-4974)
 -   Allow users to re-analyze a commit or PR according to our analysis limitations.
 They can re-analyze  (CY-4336)